Come allenarsi nella Pole Dance in modo sicuro ed efficace

 • adequate recovery

-Joint pain: the warning sign you shouldn't ignore
+Joint pain: the warning sign not to ignore

-Joint pain is not a normal response to training and should always be addressed.
+Joint pain is not a normal response to training and should always be heeded.

 • shoulders